sven91swe/CarND-TrafficSigns/writeup.md

 The code for this step is contained in the third code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a image of traffic sign before preprocessing.
+All images are in color and 32 by 32 pixels large.

 <img src="./images/trafficFromSet.png" width="200">